 You don’t need an excuse to shake up a fruity margarita from scratch!
 Here are some of our favorites!

-With hot peppers and savory Thai basil, this drink is cool and refreshing, with a nice, slow jalapeno burn at the finish.
+With hot peppers and savory Thai basil, this drink is cool cucumber with a nice, slow jalapeno burn at the finish.

 When it’s crazy hot outside, fresh watermelon makes the sweetest, most cooling margaritas.